luerhard/chapter_regression_and_artifical/main.md

 It instead derives patterns of (unlabelled) observations by exploiting the statistical properties of the data.
 Common groups of [!uml] techniques are dimension reduction (e.g., Principal Component Analysis) or clustering (e.g., K-Means clustering).
 [!uml], in essence, aims to create categorization schemes or typologies.
-In social sciences, most people would refer to this as "inductive exploration".
+In social sciences, most people would refer to this as "exploration".
 Researchers so inductively define types along derived dimensions and represent each case relative to the types given its underlying values.
 Resulting (ideal-)types are arguably among the most important methodological tools of social scientists and have been used for a long-time.
 [!uml]’s main purpose is therefore to explore data and reduce its complexity.